josh-bagwell/portfokio-12.20/README.md

 Hello,

 My name is Josh and this is my portfolio site.
-This was built in React and was attempted to keep simple.
+This was built in React and was attempted to be kept simple.

 The nav was done with React Router and the mobile nav has utilized some hooks.